-The heat made the bees buzz aloud from the horticulture parks and street vendors hawked souvenirs, water, cold drinks near the ticket booth.
+The heat made the bees buzz aloud from the horticulture parks and street vendors hawked souvenirs, water, and cold drinks near the ticket booth.
 The entrance to the famous Srinagar Tulip Festival was deceptively bland with a few beds of flowers in various stages of bloom, but the scene changed the moment I explored deeper.
 The vista of rows of multi-coloured flower beds smiling up to a blue sky from the shadow of the craggy Zabarwan Range opened up suddenly and I nearly gasped out loud at the sight of such tremendous beauty.
 Drooping feathery willows interspersed in between the tulip beds and in one corner heavily blossoming almond trees created a natural boundary of white flowers.

 Purple, Yellow, Red, or White, what is your favourite colour at the Srinagar Tulip Festival?

 The colours were of a mind-boggling range and delicate peaches, pristine whites, moody purples, deep scarlets, and fiery yellows swayed in the heady April sunshine.
 The shapes and sizes of the tulips too came in various types and from the regular cup-shaped beauties to the fray-edged rare white blooms, the entire garden was a magnificent bouquet.
 Tourists milled about in pairs and with young families making a lot of noise and the large black jackdaws cawed out loud.
 Yet nothing affected the grandeur of the Srinagar Tulip Garden and the sight of the flowers simply melted away the annoyances.

 Lovesick couples and a quiet spot at the Srinagar Tulip Festival